Resin Driveways DIY guide

 Firstly, sweep off, jet wash and then acid wash the existing concrete surface.
 This will remove any loose material.

 Secondly, with concrete it’s a good idea to grind the surface by a couple of millimetres to improve adhesion of resin when applied.
 If any cracks are present (less than 10mm) use an Epoxy repair mortar mix and fill.
-Anything bigger than this will require the section to be cut out….and made good.
+Anything bigger than this may require the section to be cut out….and made good.

 Resin Driveways DIY WARNING: Some manufacturers of resin sell extra products for the purposes of making an existing surface better for resin installation.
 Choosing the right manufacturer of resin is KEY to getting a decent installation.
+More on this below.

 Finally, mask up around the the edges – unless you want resin along the bottom edges of walls!